Can I get Sky TV in my area?

 As Sky’s biggest rival when it comes to subscription TV, Virgin Media is also worth a look.
 It offers a wide choice of channels as well as options to bundle in broadband and phone, or take TV alone.
 With Virgin Media TV bundles, you get access to some Sky channels and have the option to add Sky Movies and Sky Sports too – at a cost.
 Because Virgin relies on its cable network to supply its TV service rather than a roof-mounted satellite dish, its availability is more limited than that of Sky TV, so it’s worth reading up on the details in our Is Virgin Media TV any good? guide.

-Your other main option is YouView from BT TV or TalkTalk TV, although you’ll need to take broadband from either provider in order to access their subscription TV services.
-BT brings the bonus of BT Sport for free, while TalkTalk offers the cheapest unlimited broadband into the country.
+Your other main option is YouView from BT TV, TalkTalk TV or Plusnet TV, although you’ll need to take broadband from either provider in order to access their subscription TV services.
+BT brings the bonus of BT Sport for free, while TalkTalk offers the cheapest unlimited broadband in the country.
 You will also have the option to add Sky Sports and Sky Movies to your YouView box, but at an additional cost.

 Why do we need your postcode?